 The other ingredients are your choice – whatever looks fresh at the market.
 I used thinly sliced seedless cucumber, prepackaged shredded carrots, sugar snap peas and finely sliced red cabbage.
 Sliced peppers in any hue would also be nice, as would edamame, steamed broccoli, fresh cilantro, green onion, avocado, bean sprouts… See what I mean?
 The sky really is the limit!
 I also love adding a small handful of cashews or peanuts on top for a nice crunch.

 You’ll need just a few other ingredients on your shopping list.
 Low sodium soy sauce is important, so the beef doesn’t end up too salty.
 And don’t skip the fish sauce.
 It’s one of those ingredients that give this dish lots of authentic, vibrant Thai flavor.
 Just a warning though, it’s best not to smell it.
 To be honest, it stinks – but don’t let that deter you.
 The flavor it adds is nothing like the smell!
 I really like Red Boat Fish sauce.
 It’s been rated as the number one fish sauce by Cook’s Illustrated.
-You can usually find it at special stores like, Whole Foods, Trader Jo’s, Sur La Table and online.
+You can usually find it at special stores like, Whole Foods, Trader Jo’s and Sur La Table.

 So, if you’ve got 30 minutes, that’s all it will take to put together this wonderful dinner.
 Like Scott, I have a feeling your family/friends will be requesting it again and again!

 - 1 tablespoon finely minced fresh garlic 3-4 medium cloves